Trump’s children decry ‘political violence’ after former president shot at rally

 Editor

-Donald Trump’s children have come forward decrying political violence after their father was struck in the ear by a bullet during a rally speech in Pennsylvania, calling him a “fighter.”
+Donald Trump’s children have come forward to decry political violence after their father was struck in the ear by a bullet during a rally speech in Pennsylvania, calling him a “fighter.”

 She added: “I love you Dad, today and always.”

+The victims are yet to be publicly identified but Lt Col George Bivens of the Pennsylvania State Police confirmed that all three were adult men.

+The gunman, identified by the FBI as Thomas Matthew Crooks, was shot and killed by Secret Service at the scene.

-Both Ivanka and Tiffany Trump expressed gratitude for the support their family has received in lengthy posts.
+Following the shooting, both Ivanka and Tiffany Trump expressed gratitude for the support their family had received in lengthy social media posts.

 “The outpouring of love and support for my dad is deeply appreciated.
 Thank you God for keeping my father alive,” Tiffany Trump posted on X. “Political violence is never the answer.
 God bless the secret service and law enforcement who fearlessly intervened.
 Please include the families of the victims in your prayers.
 As you saw today, my father is a fighter and he will continue to fight for you and the USA.”